wilfft/placeholder-json-axios/README.md

 Every assyncronous details were thought to work perfectly.
 Some feature to avoid leak of perfomance was adopted, how to only send a new request IF the new request data is diferent from old data.

+To implement:
+a modal confirm ADDED POST and DELETED POST (for now only visible through the console) a 'litlle' UI improvement lol.

 to run:

 1. Run "npm install" in the extracted folder